microfoam/maximal/README.md

-# maximal
+# lineup
-maximal is a prototype program designed to explore the world of micro-homology alignment (MHA), created and written by Albert Erives (albert-erives@uiowa.edu).
+lineup (pre-v5.01 versions were called 'maximal') is a prototype program designed to explore the world of micro-homology alignment (MHA), created and written by Albert Erives (albert-erives@uiowa.edu).
 MHA methodology is philosophically-distinct from gapped alignment in embracing local microparalogy as a fundamental feature of biological sequence.

-As a prototype implementation of MHA, the current versions of maximal feature a rich set of run options in order to encourage a free, open-minded, heuristics-friendly development cycle.
+As a prototype, sketch implementation of MHA, the current versions of lineup feature a rich set of run options in order to encourage a free, open-minded, heuristics-friendly development cycle.
-Program options can be seen by running ./maximal without any options specified.
+Program options can be seen by running ./lineup without any options specified.

 Version v4.37 is the current version and the first to be tested without any known issues on both macOS and Linux platforms.
-To compile for either platform, run the script './surfboard-Pop_Up', which will produce an executable named 'maximal'.
+To compile for either platform, run the script './surfboard-Pop_Up', which will produce an executable named 'lineup'.
-For development and testing purposes, two executable binaries are included ('maximal-macOS-binary' and 'maximal-Linux-binary').
+For development and testing purposes, two executable binaries are included ('lineup-macOS-binary' and 'lineup-Linux-binary').
-To use either of these pre-compiled versions with any of the 'surfboard_lowercase_namespace' script, the appropriate binary can be copied or renamed to 'maximal'.
+To use either of these pre-compiled versions with any of the 'surfboard_lowercase_namespace' script, the appropriate binary can be copied or renamed to 'lineup'.

 Version numbers represent program development versions that increase in steps of 0.01.
 We are 'pre-release' of the first official release, a little bit of the 'journey is the destination' with public access.